Mystery6/6301project/README.md

 * ■ Real-world risks:
 1. For those who have no former records, I cannot predict correctly whether they will pay on time or delinquent from the model.
 2. About the decision model, this kind of model may offer a reference to human, but on the importatnt thing, like detecting crime, this thing cannot be only determined by the former record.
 As when someone has had a crime, he or she may be regarded as criming again for the rest of life.
 But they may not have a crime again.
 Besides, for those people who has the first crime, the model cannot detect their bad behaviors.
-3. It will bring the prejudice of others.
+3. It will bring the privilege or prejudice of others.
+It is not fair.

 * **Describe any unexpected or results**: